wumm-project/Seminar-W21/Lecture/README.md

   transformation
 * Conditionalities and necessity of Open Culture

-## January 13: Economic network structures
+## January 20: Economic network structures

 __Learning Objectives__:
 * Open Culture and infrastructure development
 * Services and business models under the conditions of Open Culture

-## January 20: The History of the .NET Project
+## January 27: The History of the .NET Project

-## January 27: Formation of an Open Culture

 ## February 03: Formation of an Open Culture

 ## February 05: Optional: Interdisciplinary Block Seminar

-to be announced